» Custom Bikes » Indian Scout, Super Scout, Boardtracker by Fullhouse Garage Shop

-Speaking of turbo; much in the same way board track bikes were built for speed and performance the very same ideals were placed at the forefront of this build.
+Speaking of turbo, much in the same way board tracker bikes were built for speed and performance, the very same ideals were placed at the forefront of this build.

 The Super Scout features a water-cooled Garret 25 turbo, which has given the bike an extra edge.
 The Scout now produces 150hp to 200hp at the rear, dependant on boost pressure.

-Despite its old-school looks, the duo has integrated a fully programmable ECU, along with a key fob system, including Bluetooth for monitoring engine data and tuning the ECU by an iPad.
+Despite its old-school looks, the duo has integrated a fully programmable ECU, along with a key fob system including Bluetooth for monitoring engine data and tuning the ECU via an iPad.

-The dummy fuel tank hides all the electronics, including the throttle body in addition to the front master cylinder and more.
+A dummy fuel tank hides all the electronics including the throttle body, in addition to the front master cylinder and other components.
 The actual fuel tank is fitted underneath the H AND F Mesinger board-track replica saddle and uses an Indian Scout internal pump.

 “We wanted to give the bike some extra boost of power and to also show that we can combine an old-school look with modern technology.”

-There’s still some fine-tuning of the turbo, to be undertaken over the coming months which Anders is looking forward to.
-However, you’ll likely agree the asethetics are just perfect as they are.
+There’s still some fine-tuning of the turbo to be undertaken over the coming months which Anders is looking forward to.
+However, you’ll likely agree the aesthetics are just perfect as they are.

 INDIAN SUPER SCOUT PART’S LIST

-- Front Brake: Beringer inboard system, wire operated to front master cylinder (K-tech hidden)
+Front Brake: Beringer inboard system, wire operated to the front master cylinder (K-tech hidden)